dilshankarunarathne/docker-notes/README.md

 ## Development Workflow

-We need to Dockerize an application
+We need to Dockerize an application, so it can be run by Docker.